-Finding: Complies as Proposed.
 Buildings on the upper site have been designed to be not more than two stories to help integrate with surrounding residential properties.
 The office building is the tallest of the new construction with the parapet at 31' high and the tallest portion of the building at 35'.
 The proposed buildings are similar in height as other commercial buildings located along Center and 7th Street.
-None of the proposed buildings exceed 35 feet, which is consistent with the zoning standards.
+None of the proposed buildings exceed 35 feet, which is consistent with the zoning standards and the current residential building standards within the McLoughlin Neighborhood, which calls for commercial buildings to be similar in height to residential buildings.
 The proposed elevator will be 57 feet in height, going from the lower yard to the upper yard.
 The elevator will be hidden by the truck shed along South Center Street, which will be redeveloped during phase II.
 The tool storage building will be approximately 23 feet in height, the truck shed will be 18 feet in height, and armory will remain unchanged at approximately 26 feet in height.
 The new buildings will remain as a utilitarian use to serve the purpose of the Public Works department, and will be composed of the same materials used in the new office building.